Vision for the Institute

 These are deep concepts that I have wanted all my life to model, meaning to demonstrate the potential inherent in applied astrology and leave a blueprint for the future.
 Illness is often a turning point in life.
 In a sense, it is the red flag in the game of life: more of the same is reckless and potentially even terminal so strategies have to change.
 In the process, it is likely that at least some goals will also change.

 In my case, I came to bring love and harmony amidst diversity, most particularly to restore respect for the natural world and the individuals who are most in tune with that world.
 To tell you the truth, this has not been an easy task since I was born into a family that could be considered intellectually modern, skeptical, and while not exactly conventional, not really creative or original.
-The only benefit I see from taking such an incarnation is that I came to recognize the pitfalls of certain mindsets and thus to learn to think for myself, as much as is possible when the outer world does not actually support the inner views.
+The only benefit I see from taking such an incarnation is that I started to recognize the pitfalls of certain mindsets and thus to learn to think for myself, as much as is possible when the outer world does not actually support the inner views.

 So, the model in my mind is to combine ecotourism with medical tourism and to use a certain amount of indigenous medicine in conjunction with other healing modalities.
 I have envisioned architecture that is both functional and harmonious with Nature and that structurally combines the elements.
 For example, if we take fire, earth, air, and water as the building blocks of the natural world, a concept propounded in ancient Egyptian, Vedic, and Greek philosophies, then fire relates to light and warmth.
 Where is the sun?
 Where are the windows, the gardens, the fireplaces, and vistas on which the eyes and soul can feast?